home

 You might not need new capacitors.
 I know you read a book that said otherwise, but the book is wrong.

 You do not always need a three-prong plug.
-Putting one on your original tweed Champ is just plain wrong.
+Putting one on your mint tweed Champ is just plain wrong.

-“Re-capping” a vintage amp can alter the tone significantly.
-If you are lucky enough to own a great old amp, why in the world would you want to alter the tone significantly?
+"Recapping” a vintage amp can alter the tone significantly.
+If you were lucky enough to own a great old amp, why in the world would you want to alter the tone significantly?
+Read "Recapping . . . the Saga Continues"

 Most “techs” make extra money by selling current-production parts and accessories that you probably don’t need.